 - Sticks or pegs

-Baby toys crafted from paper or cardboard are ideal for parrots.
+Baby toys crafted from cardboard are ideal for parrots.
 These include paper dolls, small blocks, or colored chains.
-Your pet will enjoy:
+Your pet parrot will enjoy the crinkling sounds and ripping and tearing the material.

-Beads are a well-loved toy for parrots and babies alike.
-Because they’re designed for children, baby toy beads are large and thick, so your parrot won’t swallow them.
-They may come in square or rounded shapes, and be colored brightly.
+Baby toy beads are large and thick, so your parrot won’t swallow them.
+They may come in square or rounded shapes and be colored brightly.
 They’re on rings or strung along on thick strings.

-For your parrot, make sure the string is made of 100% natural fiber.
+Ensure that the string or rope is made of 100% natural fiber.
 Good choices include:

 - Hemp (jute)